podcamp/Action-HelmChartPublish/README.md

 # HelmChartPublish Action

-This action packages a Helm chart and publishes it to GitHub Releases and/or OCI registries (GitHub Container Registry or a private registry).
+This action packages a Helm chart and publishes it to GitHub Releases and/or OCI registries (GitHub Container Registry or DockerHub).

 ## What it does